2017 MASSACHUSETTS ENVIROTHON RULES

 - Only authorized persons will be allowed in the Scoring Room.

 - The winning team has the opportunity to represent the Massachusetts Envirothon at the NCF Envirothon.
 The Massachusetts Envirothon Steering Committee may contribute towards the cost of attending the NCF Envirothon.
 For purposes of participating in the NCF Envirothon, the winning team is defined as five members and one Coach.
-The winning team must select this five member team from the group of team members who won the state competition.
+The winning team must select this five member team from the list of team members who qualified to participate in the state competition.
+At least four of these members must have participated at the state competition.
 Any additional changes must be submitted to and approved by the Massachusetts Envirothon Steering Committee.
 If a full contingent of the winning team is unable to attend the NCF Envirothon, the Coach shall notify the Massachusetts Envirothon Steering Committee of that fact within one week of the Massachusetts Envirothon event.
 The second place team will be asked to take their place.

 - The team attending the NCF Envirothon must meet the eligibility criteria set forth in the NCF Envirothon Rules.
 The Massachusetts Envirothon Steering Committee and the Massachusetts representative to the NCF Envirothon is the liaison with the NCF Envirothon and will handle communications with the NCF Envirothon regarding team eligibility, rules, and clarification of all issues related to the North American competition.